LittleBigRefresh/Refresh/CONTRIBUTING.md

 # Preparing your new development environment
 It's almost time to clone Refresh!
 Create a fork by pressing the "Fork" button at the base of this repository.

-Afterwards, Open a terminal to your working directory and clone the new fork using Git.
+Afterwards, open a terminal to your working directory and clone the new fork using Git.

+This is usually done with the following command:
+` $ git@github.com:<YOUR_USERNAME>/Refresh.git`

 Now, open the folder/workspace/solution with the IDE you chose.
 Explore the codebase, experiment, and have fun!